by DNB editors.

 - Build Emotional Safety: Couples who communicate about sex tend to have higher relationship satisfaction and trust (Rivas-Koehl, 2021)4.

-That said, versatile is not for everyone, so be honest up front about what gets you and what doesn’t.
+That said, versatile sex is not for everyone, so be honest up front about what turns you on and what doesn’t.
 Remember—good sex starts with good vibes.

 What question or challenge about switching roles do you want answered next?
 Drop it in the comments below.